Iraqi Turkmen: Education in Turkish

+Iraq's first two Turkmen schools were opened on 17 November 1993, one in Erbil and the other in Kifri.

+In 2010 the Turkmen Federation of Scouts (Türkmen Izcilik Federasyonu) was founded, based in Kirkuk.

 In 2005 Iraqi Turkmen community leaders decided that the Turkish language would replace the use of traditional Turkmeni in Iraqi schools; Turkmeni had used the Arabic script whereas Turkish uses the Latin script (see Turkish alphabet).
 Kelsey Shanks has argued that "the move to Turkish can be seen as a means to strengthen the collective "we" identity by continuing to distinguish it from the other ethnic groups. ...
 The use of Turkish was presented as a natural progression from the Turkmen; any suggestion that the oral languages were different was immediately rejected."

 Parental literacy rates in Turkish are low, as most are more familiar with the Arabic script (due to the Ba'athist regime).
 Therefore, the Turkmen Directorate of Education in Kirkuk has started Turkish language lessons for the wider society.
 Furthermore, the Turkmen officer for the Ministry of Education in Nineveh has requested from the "United Nations Assistance Mission for Iraq" the instigation of Turkish language classes for parents.